-Safety Data Sheets usually list coma as a symptom of acute (short-term) exposure to a material.
+Coma usually appears in Section 11 (toxicological information) of a Safety Data Sheet as a symptom of acute (short-term) exposure to a material.
 Any person who suffers unconsciousness for any reason should seek prompt medical evaluation.

 A number of symptoms may (or may not) precede the comatose state, depending on the nature of the chemical and one's level of exposure.
 These can include dyspnea, stupor, vertigo/dizziness, malaise, lethargy etc. Read the SDS for information about symptoms that may indicate exposure to the chemicals you are working with so you can address any issues before they grow more serious.

 Additional definitions from Google and OneLook.